azurelyte/azurelyte.github.io/about.markdown

 Hello, I am Jared.
 A professional Game Developer with over 6 years of commercial experience developing games.

 Creating exceptional game experiences that bring joy and entertainment to people is my passion.
-I love to focus on the intrinsic motivators of game design and bring those to the forefront of gameplay.
+I focus on the intrinsic motivators of game design and bring those to the forefront of gameplay.
+I love to play with the joy of discovery and intertwine it with the innate human desire to find solutions.
+Thereby creating exceptional and unforgettable moments.

 I have a background in Computer Science/Programming and a successful history of working on Designing Game Features, Scripting, Network/Multithreaded Programming, Texture/Build Pipelines, and VR.

 I enjoy both creating games and playing a wide variety of them.
-Some favourites include Dwarf Fortress, Elden Ring, Baldur's Gate 3, Factorio, Terraria, DS3, Total War: Warhammer, Old School Runescape, Skyrim, Vermintide, Dragon's Dogma, and many, many more.
+Some favourites include Dwarf Fortress, Elden Ring, Baldur's Gate 3, Factorio, Terraria, DS3, Total War: Warhammer, Old School Runescape, Skyrim, Vermintide, Dragon's Dogma, and myriad more.

 <img src="/assets/images/self.png" alt="" style="width:100%">